3D Simulation Software for VFX | Autodesk

 Create more realistic, physically accurate, and incredibly detailed effects in a single visual programming environment.

-Artists can create complex effects from within the tool, rather than switching applications, and can publish any working effect for reuse.
+Artists can stay in their tool to create complex effects, rather than switching applications, and publish any working effect for reuse.

-Quickly see how effects will look after lighting and rendering, directly in the Arnold Viewport.
+Quickly see how effects will look after lighting and rendering, right in the Arnold Viewport.

 Whether you’re a technical artist or a generalist just getting started with visual programming, discover tutorials to build your Bifrost skills and create next-level effects faster.